 Buttons on the steering wheel for operating the audio system, Bluetooth and cruise control.

 A sports body kit, which includes a rear diffuser and a spoiler on the bootlid, a bonnet scoop that feeds air to the engine intercooler, and twin exhaust tailpipes.
-(These items improve the look of these cars, and distinguish them from the Subaru Impreza on which they are based.)
+(These items improve the look of these cars, and distinguish them from the fourth-generation Subaru Impreza on which they are based.)